 Cat.
 4 Hurricane Ian on track to hit SW Florida

-MIAMI - Hurricane Ian has strengthened into a powerful Category 4 hurricane as it approaches Florida's southwest coast.
+MIAMI - Hurricane Ian is a powerful Category 4 hurricane as it approaches Florida's southwest coast.

 Hurricane-force winds extend outward up to 40 miles from the center and tropical-storm-force winds extend outward up to 175 miles.